-- Category [1] - In general the site is does not appear to have any maior accessibility issues. - A more detailed assessment and survey will need to be performed as projects come online.
+- Category [1] - In general the site is does not appear to have any major accessibility issues. - A more detailed assessment and survey will need to be performed as projects come online.

 - In general, the interior finishes are in good condition. - Casework appears to be in good condition.
-Classroom sinks meet accessibility requirements. - Room signage appears to meets ADA • requirements.
+Classroom sinks meet accessibility requirements. - Room signage appears to meets ADA requirements.

-Domestic Water:
+- Domestic Water:

-- Category [1] - Domestic water mains and laterals are original to building construction dates.
+- Category [1]

+- Domestic water mains and laterals are original to building construction dates.

-Fire Water:
+- Fire Water:

+- Category [1]

+- Gas:

 - Category [2]

 - Need to install a seismic earthquake valve at the main service.

 - Sewer:

 - Category [1]

+- Storm Drain/ Drainage:

+- Category [1]

 - Overall Rating: Category [2] - The HVAC system has been evaluated by the energy department.
 It is in good condition.
 However the site reports issues of thermal comfort and lack of temperature controllability.
-Maintenance is exploring power exhausts to help with alleviating heat.
+Maintenance is exploring power exhausts to help with alleviating heat. - The site has EMS. - Digital thermostats are typical in each Classroom.

-- The site has EMS. . - Digital thermostats are typical in each Classroom. . - The elevator at the new Classroom wing has . maintenance issues.
+The elevator at the new Classroom wing has • maintenance issues.

-- Category [1] • - Restroom fixtures appear in good condition. • Restrooms meet accessibility requirements. - 1 kitchen sink is not functioning.
-Maintenance to • repair soon.
+- Category [1] - Restroom fixtures appear in good condition.
+Restrooms meet accessibility requirements. - 1 kitchen sink is not functioning.
+Maintenance to repair soon.

+- Power:

-- Power: - Category [1] - All electrical equipment is functional and there . is no reported occurrence of power shortage or tripping of the main or feeder breakers. - Fire Alarm: . - Category [1] . - The fire alarm system is original to the buildings. . - Technology: . - Category [4] • - Only the MPR has WiFi access.
-The site would like • access throughout the site. - CRV TV's are still in use in the Classrooms. . - There are 2 non-scheduled computer lab, chrome carts and 4 fixed student computer stations in each Classroom. - No ceiling mounted projectors in Classrooms. • - Infrastructure needs to be updated to prepare for . future technology needs. - Per the Principal, installation of the sound system at the MPR has not been completed and therefore is non-functional.
+- Category [1]

+- All electrical equipment is functional and there is no reported occurrence of power shortage or tripping of the main or feeder breakers.

+- Category [1] - The fire alarm system is original to the buildings.

+- Category [4] - Only the MPR has WiFi access.
+The site would like access throughout the site. - CRV TV's are still in use in the Classrooms. - There are 2 non-scheduled computer lab, chrome carts and 4 fixed student computer stations in each Classroom. - No ceiling mounted projectors in Classrooms. - Infrastructure needs to be updated to prepare for future technology needs. - Per the Principal, installation of the sound system at the MPR has not been completed and therefore is non-functional.
 Currently using portable speakers.
-Maintenance to evaluate and provide training. - MDF room needs cooling. . - Intercom / Clock / Bell: . - Category [1] - .
-The 3 portable Classrooms are not connected to the central PA system.
+Maintenance to evaluate and provide training. - MDF room needs cooling.